insanity54/dawan/README.md

       - if ( *s* == nil )   // this is the first time the machine has reported this IP address.
         - *e* = (new Date).getTime();  // e is epoch
         - ZADD machine/*m*/ip/lifetimez *e* *a*
+  - [ ] Create temporary account for new user.
+Temp user can register later using a server generated key.
+  - [ ] Users have configured update interval, which are overriden if user configures update intervals for individual clients.
+    - set client/*cid*/config/update-interval 300000
+    - set user/*uid*/config/update-interval 300000